Sanford Heisler Sharp McKnight Statement on Black History Month 2024

 February, 2024

 America would not be the nation that it is today without the sacrifice, resistance, and triumph of Black Americans.
 “There is no American history without African American history.
-The Black experience is embedded in everything we think of as ‘American history,” said Sara Clarke Kaplan, executive director of the Antiracist Research & Policy Center at American University.
+The Black experience is embedded in everything we think of as ‘American history,” said Sara Clarke Kaplan, executive director of the Antiracist Research and Policy Center at American University.

 The Origins of Black History Month